saltstack/salt-enhancement-proposals/pluggable-transports.md

 Most subsystems in Salt are pluggable.
 For example, adding new External Pillar modules, Proxy Minion types, and SDB backends are all well documented and leveraged extensively.
 However, while some work has been done, Salt transports are not currently pluggable.
 At the moment Salt effectively has two transports: TCP, and ZeroMQ.
 There is great value in exploring other transport types including things like [NATS](https://nats.io), [Kafka](https://kafka.apache.org), [RabbitMQ](https://www.rabbitmq.com).

+Note there is a closed and unmerged PR that did some refactoring and added an http transport: [saltstack/salt#57210](https://github.com/saltstack/salt/pull/57210)

 # Motivation
 [motivation]: #motivation